kovidgoyal/calibre/src/calibre/manual/gui.rst

 -------------
 .. image:: images/book_details.png

 The Book Details display shows you extra information and the cover for the currently selected book.
+THe comments section is truncated if the comments are too long.
+To see the full comments as well as a larger image of the cover, click anywhere in the Book Details area.

 .. _jobs: